-- 6.1 Election of chair the panel will elect a chair for the hearing (if not previously appointed) in the presence of the parties. - 6.2 Welcome and introductions the chair will open the meeting, introducing the members of the panel and officers to the parties and then invite the parties or their respective representatives to introduce themselves.
+- 6.1 Election of chair the panel will elect a chair for the hearing (if not previously appointed) in the presence of the parties. - 6.2 Welcome and introductions the chair will open the meeting, introducing the members of the panel and officers to the parties and then invite the parties or their respective representatives to introduce themselves. - 6.3 Outlining the procedure the chair will then outline the nature of the application, the decisions to be taken and the procedure to be followed.
+If there are any preliminary issues made in any of the party response forms, those issues will be addressed and determined at this stage.

-- 6.3 Outlining the procedure the chair will then outline the nature of the application, the decisions to be taken and the procedure to be followed.
-If there are any preliminary issues made in any of the party response forms, those issues will be addressed and determined at this stage. - 6.4 Licensing officer's report the hearing will begin with a presentation by the council's licensing officer who will outline the application, any relevant representations received and deal with all policy and statutory guidance matters by reference to their report. members of the panel may then ask any relevant questions of the licensing officer. - 6.5 The parties' cases the chair will invite the respective parties to present their cases in the following order: - (a) the applicant (in a grant or variation application this would be the proposed licence holder or current licence holder.
-In a review, it could be the responsible authority or member of the public) - (b) each responsible authority who have made representations (in a review (a) and (b) would be reversed as the responsible authority would be the applicant) - (c) any other person who has made a representation and on each occasion the cases will be dealt with in the following way:
+- 6.4 Licensing officer's report the hearing will begin with a presentation by the council's licensing officer who will outline the application, any relevant representations received and deal with all policy and statutory guidance matters by reference to their report. members of the panel may then ask any relevant questions of the licensing officer. - 6.5 The parties' cases the chair will invite the respective parties to present their cases in the following order: - (a) the applicant - (b) each responsible authority - (c) any other person who has made a representation - (d) the licence holder (if not the applicant)

+and on each occasion the cases will be dealt with in the following way:

-- (a) the relevant party shall address the panel and present any witnesses - (b) members can then ask relevant questions - (c) the other relevant parties involved in the application can then ask relevant questions (the licensing officer who presented the report may also ask relevant questions but these would only generally be points of clarification) - (d) Cross examination is not permitted.
-The meeting takes the form of a discussion. - 6.6 Final submissions/summary each party will be given the opportunity by the chair to summarise their respective cases if they wish.
-Final submission shall be made in the following order: - (a) any other person who has made a representation - (b) each responsible authority - (c) the applicant or licence holder depending on type of application (a grant application would be the applicant, a variation would be the licence holder.
-A review would be the person or responsible authority who called the review) - 6.7 Chair's final comments the chair will invite the parties to state they have had a fair opportunity to put their respective cases.
+- (a) the relevant party shall address the panel and present any witnesses - (b) members can then ask relevant questions - (c) the licensing officer may also ask relevant questions - (d) although there is no intention to allow parties to cross-examine others, they may ask relevant questions. - 6.6 Final submissions/summary each party will be given the opportunity by the chair to summarise their respective cases if they wish.
+Final submission shall be made in the following order: - (a) any other person who has made a representation - (b) each responsible authority - (c) the applicant - (d) the licence holder if not the applicant. - 6.7 Chair's final comments the chair will invite the parties to state they have had a fair opportunity to put their respective cases.
 The panel will deal with any issues arising prior to retiring to make their decision.